 My Senior dog has arthritis and her initial signs included overall less activity, slowing down, she no longer just jumped on the couch or in the car or upstairs, she instead spends a lot of time assessing before attempting, she also has a stiff gait, and although she tries to follow me around, where she one was my shadow she is not anymore.
 According to Dr. Tarantino, all of these signs can indicate arthritis.

 Just as in people, a consistent low-impact exercise routine is really important to help support your dog’s joints as they age, and to stave off chronic pain in dogs resulting from arthritis, along with weight management an anti-inflammatory diet, and carefully selected supplements that will reduce joint inflammation as we discuss in our article The Complete Guide to MSM for Dogs With Arthritis and Three Tips from Managing Arthritis from Expert Vets.

 Dog Dental Disease

-Dr. Tarantino indicates that dental disease in dogs is one of the most common places of pain for older dogs!
+Dr. Tarantino indicates that dental disease and dog toothaches in dogs is one of the most common places of pain for older dogs!
 Unfortunately, you may have noticed that rarely does chronic tooth pain slow down a dog’s consumption of food making it very hard to detect.

 Cancer or Internal Disease